 - If you do not know your attacker, write down personal identifiers such as hair color, facial hair, tattoos, etc.

-- Ask a friend to come with you, or remember that a SARA Companion can support you throughout the process too.
+- Ask a friend to come with you and remember that a SARA Crisis Advocate can support you throughout the process too.